Where To Stay in London: Best Areas and hotels

 Marylebone

-Foodies looking for high-end dining will have quality options in Marylebone.
-Shoppers looking for high-end fashion will be satisfied with the shopping scene here.
+Stay in Marylebone if you’re a foodie looking for high-end dining or a shopaholic looking for high-end fashion stores.
 Anyone looking for a classy and upscale area to stay will be content with either Mayfair or Marylebone.

 Where To Stay in Marylebone